Krabbe diseaseGloboid cell leukodystrophy; Galactosylcerebrosidase deficiency; Galactosylceramidase deficiency

 - Late-onset Krabbe disease begins in late childhood or early adolescence.

 Krabbe disease is inherited, which means it is passed down through families.
-If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.
-(See: Autosomal recessive pattern)
+If both parents carry the nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.
+(See: Autosomal recessive pattern )

 This condition is very rare.
 It is most common among people of Scandinavian descent.